SuperMat: Construction of a linked annotated dataset from superconductors-related publications: Introduction

-In comparison, such resources in the materials science domain are rather limited.
-Reported cases include NaDev~\cite{Dieb2016} on nanocrystal devices research, SC-CoMIcs~\cite{yamaguchi-etal-2020-sc} in the superconductors domain, and a corpus for extracting synthesis recipes~\cite{kononova_text-mined_2019}.
 To address this shortage of infrastructure, experimental data is extracted manually~\cite{doi:10.1021/cm400893e}, or ab-initio calculations are used~\cite{Jain2013CommentaryTM_materialsProject} but they might not accurately describe the real system.
 Several challenges still hinder the data-driven exploration of materials (also called Materials Informatics (MI)), namely: the lack of data standard, infant stage of the data-driven culture, a wide variety of conflicting stakeholders, and missing incentives for researchers to contribute to large collaborative initiatives~\cite{Hill2016MaterialsSW}.
 To bridge these gaps, it is necessary to create infrastructural resources to support TDM processes in materials science through the automatic construction of databases for materials and their properties.
 Such application can minimise the need for humans to read the new papers and extract the key information therein.
 Equally importantly, it enables scientists to focus and leverage computing power and human resources to find deeper relationships between superficially unrelated information.
 Other applications include providing semantically enriched search engines that accept fine-grain queries~\cite{Liu2019SurfaceMR} to reduce the time needed to access specific information.
 These processes cannot be established without essential resources such as dictionaries, lexicons, and datasets.